joepagan/esm-basiclightbox/readme.md

 linkIframeLightbox('.js-lightbox-iframe');
 ```

 Lastly, you will likely need to alter your webpack config.
 Most setups by default will not minify any ES6 code from `node_modules` so we need to make an exception for this ES6 package.
-Also you may as well lint it right?
-You can't rely on a random person from the internet to make things right?
+Also you may as well lint it, you can't rely on a random person from the internet to make things the best way, right?

 In your config where you load `.js` files: